| | Because in our 12 months in government we set an

 economic asset except in the development of sugar industry during the

+colonial era, and some hotel ventures.
 A sensible land use policy, based on the premise that

 ownership of Fijian land is fully protected, such as that envisaged in our

 1999 manifesto, can do a lot to raise the quality of life of villagers.
+Fiji has vast areas of vacant land which can be utilised

 for the production of commercial crops and fruits, market gardening,

+livestock raising, horticulture and aquaculture.
 With proper direction and assistance unimproved land can

 be converted into intensive, small-scale, family based units of